Managed Services: Reduce expensive downtime and free up resources for high-value tasks

-Since by definition, ‘Managed Services’ is about outcome rather than the means, the provider has the freedom to use any of the execution models in his arsenal to help achieve the goals of such an engagement.
+Since by definition, ‘Managed Services’ is about outcome rather than the means, the provider has the freedom to use any of the execution models in their arsenal to help achieve the goals of such an engagement.

 Unparalleled evolution through time

 Like everything else in life, Managed Services too has evolved with time.
 While earlier it was considered as more of a support function, today, it is seen as a continuous-value-improvement offering to customers.
 Managed Services providers, today, not only understand the business objectives of customers but also take all steps required to ensure that they are properly aligned with the same.

 Essentially, this is a BIG move up the maturity ladder: from just providing skilled resources, to fixed scope offerings, and finally to managed engagements promising committed measurable outcomes.
 The evolution has been so unparalleled, that today, in some incentive-based Managed Services models, providers go to the extent of sharing profits and losses by interweaving themselves to the core business of the customer.

 How is it different from traditional support

 Considering business outcome and benefits are accrued over a period of time, a frequently asked question is - how are Managed Services different from regular traditional support?